Talysh-Mughan Autonomous Republic: Political turmoil

 Some observers believe that this revolt was part of a larger conspiracy to bring back to power the former president Ayaz Mütallibov.

-Hummatov was arrested and initially received death sentence which was subsequently commuted to life imprisonment.
+Hummatov was arrested and initially received a death sentence which was subsequently commuted to life imprisonment.
 In 2004, he was pardoned and released from custody under pressure from the Council of Europe.
 He was allowed to immigrate to Europe after making a public promise not to engage in politics.
-However, those who were involved in proclamation of the autonomy say they always envisaged the autonomous republic as a constituent part of Azerbaijan.
+However, those who were involved in the proclamation of the autonomy say they always envisaged the autonomous republic as a constituent part of Azerbaijan.

 Ethnic status

 According to some, the Azerbaijani government has also implemented a policy of forceful integration of some minorities, including Talysh, Tat, Kurds and Lezgins.
 However, according to a 2004 resolution of Council of Europe:

-The above quote by the Council of Europe was only in reference to the improvements done by the government of Azerbaijan since 2003.
+The above quote by the Council of Europe was only about the improvements done by the government of Azerbaijan since 2003.
 The Communique, however, goes on to say:

-IFPRERLOM appealed to the Commission on Human Rights for the purpose of adopting a resolution, which urges Azerbaijan to guarantee the preservation of the cultural, religious and national identity of the Talysh people in light of repeated claims of repression.
+IFPRERLOM appealed to the Commission on Human Rights to adopt a resolution, which urges Azerbaijan to guarantee the preservation of the cultural, religious and national identity of the Talysh people in light of repeated claims of repression.